 How to make your GMAT Quant study plan work?
 Here’s what you need to do:

-Step: 01 – Take a diagnostic test.
+Step: 01 – Take a diagnostic test

 Taking a diagnostic test is the first and the most primary step that needs to be carried out while preparing for the GMAT.
-This test, not only tells you where you stand, but also tells you the direction in which you need to proceed in order to reach the destination.
+This test gives you a thorough understanding of where you stand in terms of your preparation and also tells you the direction in which you need to proceed in order to reach the destination.
 It can also act as a great confidence booster if you manage to get a high score on the GMAT.

-Step: 02 – Revise your basics.
+Step: 02 – Revise your basics

 The main math concepts tested on the GMAT are relatively simple – arithmetic, algebra, geometry – but you probably haven’t studied them since high school.
-Your GMAT prep will get nowhere if you don’t first review basic concepts in these three areas.
+Your GMAT prep will get nowhere if you don’t review the basic concepts in these three areas right at the beginning.
 All of your major GMAT study guides should include a section on review.
 Don’t rush through this section – take the time to re-learn the material.

-Step: 04 – Graduate to tougher questions.
+Step: 04 – Graduate to tougher questions

-Step: 05 – Simulate test environment.
+Step: 05 – Simulate the test environment

 Step: 06 – Continue to take more practice tests and analyze them

-Byjus will be glad to help you on your GMAT preparation journey.
-You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
+Have queries on how to kick-start your GMAT preparation?
+BYJU’S will be glad to help you in your GMAT preparation journey.
+You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
 You can write to us at firstname.lastname@example.org.